The Growing Child: 4 to 6 Months

 What does my baby understand?

-A baby's awareness of people and surroundings increases during this time and he or she may start to interact with people other than parents.
-Babies may progress at different rates, but these are some of the common milestones in this age group:
+A baby's awareness of people and surroundings increases during this time and they may start to interact with people other than parents.
+Babies may progress at different rates.
+But these are some of the common milestones in this age group:

 Recognizes familiar things and people

 May hold out arms to be picked up

 Begins to learn concept of object permanence (such as a partly hidden object under a blanket is still there)